Conedy/Conedy/testing/createNetwork/rewireUndirected.rst

 prop : double
    Replacement propability.

-node : nodeBlueprint
+node : nodeTemplate
    Only consider edges for replacement if both source and target node is of this type.
-If no nodeBlueprint is specified, all edges are considered.
+If no nodeTemplate is specified, all edges are considered.